lll-jy/k8s-golang/README.md

 ## Instructions after launching the program

-In the line asking for `Task (view or create): `, type in a task.
-Valid tasks are `view`, `create`, and `exit`.
+In the line asking for `Task (view, create, or delete): `, type in a task.
+Valid tasks are `view`, `create`, `delete`, and `exit`.
 Then follow the tips as provided in the stdout to provide further input.